ELECTRIC DIRTBIKE

 When I was 12 years old I bought my first motorcycle, a 1970 Honda CT70.
-It was already 27 years old and looked like a dinosaur compared to the new plastic dirtbikes in the dealership, but it was mine and it sparked a lifetime of two wheeled enjoyment.
-So I was ecstatic when my friend reached out to me to help design an electric moped.
+It was already 27 years old and looked like a dinosaur compared to the new plastic cladded dirtbikes at the dealership, but it was mine and it sparked a lifetime of two wheeled enjoyment.
+So I was ecstatic when my friend reached out to me to help design an electric dirtbike.

 CONCEPT Round 01